nillebco/nillebco.github.io/blog/post/ai-mirror-on-the-wall.md

-# Beware of AI: the Mirror on the Wall effect
+# Beware of AI: the "Mirror on the Wall" effect

 Tags: AI
 Publish Date: January 12, 2025
-Published: No

 Artificial intelligence is not your Mirror on the wall 🪞.